seed-hypermedia/mintter/README.md

 1. Clone the repo.
 2. Make sure Nix and Direnv are installed (see above).
-3. Run `redo -j20` to build everything.
-Or `./scripts/run-build.sh` to build and run immediately.
+3. Run `./dev run` to make a production build and run it locally.

-During development it might be easier to run frontend and backend separately.
+During development it might be easier to run frontend and backend separately though.

-Use `./scripts/run-frontend.sh` to run frontend dev server, and `./scripts/run-backend.sh` to start the backend.
-Open frontend dev server URL in the browser instead of the one that will be opened by the backend, so that you can see UI updates while coding.
+Run `./dev` with no argument to see available commands.

 ## Cross Compilation

-We support cross compilation for Linux, Windows, and macOS.
-Use `./scripts/cross-compile.sh` to cross-compile for all the supported architectures.
+We support cross compilation for Linux, Windows, and macOS at the moment.
+Run `./dev build-cross` to cross-compile for all the platforms in parallel.

 ### gRPC